 Frozen puff pastry may be one of the most versatile convenience items on the market.
-When you have a package in your freezer, you can whip up rich savory appetizers, elegant main dishes, and evendelicious buttery desserts in no time.
+When you have a package in your freezer, you can whip up rich savoury appetizers, elegant main dishes, and even delicious buttery desserts in no time.

-The perfect combination of sweet and savory ingredients adds versatility to this dish: either serve as a decadent dessert or a rich appetizer by playing up either the savory or sweet elements.
+The perfect combination of sweet and savoury ingredients adds versatility to this dish: either serve as a decadent dessert or a rich appetizer by playing up either the savoury or sweet elements.

 NOTE: Since this recipe only uses half a package of frozen puff pastry, you will have to use the remaining half within a day for another recipe – or simply double this one.